Hiring and onboarding are two steps of the same process: selling your organization.

 - Stay compliant with an automated system that seamlessly updates things like VEVRAA and AAP

 - Allow for candidates to meet with team members

 Once your candidate is committed to joining your team, it's time to nurture that relationship through a structured onboarding program.

 Onboarding: The Right Cross

 Onboarding is the same way.
 It acts as the final punctuation in a long process for both parties.
-Emnployers have made a time and money investment to bring on a new employee, and the new hire is taking a chance at a new opportunity.
+Employers have made an investment of time and money to bring on a new employee, and the new hire is taking a chance at a new opportunity.
 Both want it to work out, but both need to solidify the relationship in a meaningful way.

 Implementing an effective onboarding program ensures employees feel comfortable in their work environment and understand the culture, safety procedures and policies of the organization.
 A high-value onboarding program:

 - Starts before the new hire's first day (because it's paperless)